xtendui/xtendui/src/gatsby/markdown/components/core/column/option-css.md

 You can set **column's width** specifying a number between 1 and 12, for example `.col-6` will take 50% width.

-Use `.col-auto` to fit the column inside the available width.
+Use `.col-auto` to fit the column inside the available width, but if the content is too big the width of the column goes to **100%**.

 <div class="table-scroll">